Idaho Board of Nursing Review – March 20, 2020

-State Sedation Policy – Idaho uses a Decision-Making Model – See below.
+State Sedation Policy – No Policy – Uses a Decision-Making Model

 Is administration of procedural sedation within my scope of practice?